An MBA in Technology or Information Technology (IT) can be a rewarding step for many students.

+An MBA in Technology or Information Technology (IT) can be a rewarding step for many students.
 Indeed, firms in the technology field, such as behemoths like Amazon, Google, and Facebook, are increasingly hungry for MBA talent to help drive their businesses.
 To land jobs in these and other companies, an MBA grad may need a unique combination of talents, including management skills and an understanding of complex technology.
-(See also: the Top 10 Feeder MBA Programs for the Top Tech Companies)
+(See also: the Top 10 Feeder MBA Programs for the Top Tech Companies.)

 Fortunately, an MBA in Technology can help meet these needs.
-A specialized MBA in the Technology field might cover a number of topics, perhaps including innovation, analytics, and supply chain management.
-Many MBA students come from tech-heavy background—such as engineering or IT—and an MBA can often help round out these skills with 'softer' skills such as leadership and negotiation, which are critical for a post-MBA job in tech.
+A specialized MBA in the Technology field might cover a number of topics, including innovation, analytics, and supply chain management.
+Many MBA students come from tech-heavy backgrounds—such as engineering or IT—and an MBA can often help round out these skills with 'softer' skills such as leadership and negotiation, which are critical for a post-MBA job in tech.

 Along those lines, post-MBA careers in technology can take many forms, from an information technology manager at a consulting firm to a director of data management.
 An MBA can help students interested in this field understand the managerial and strategic implications of technology in business.
 And increasingly, online businesses like Amazon and Google are hiring MBAs in management positions.
-Students who want a better understanding the technology itself can pursue hybrid degree options like an MS/MBA.
+Students who want a better understanding of the technology itself can pursue hybrid degree options like an MS/MBA.

 See the 10 best MBA programs for Technology or Information Technology below.